-- This page will be updated with further instructions should the Detroit Region (region 1) of the MI Safe Start plan, issued by Governor Whitmer on May 7, 2020, changes to Phases 1, 2 or 3.
+- This page will be updated with further instructions should the Detroit Region (region 1) of the MI Safe Start plan, issued by Governor Whitmer on May 7, 2020, changes to Phases D or E.

 - See Global Michigan for international travel guidance and for the COVID-19 & Travel FAQ.

 Following President Schlissel’s April 20th COVID-19 update, all non-essential expenditures, including travel, are to be suspended.

 To travel for essential business reasons within the United States, faculty and staff should:

 - Register travel in the U-M Travel Registry

 - And ensure that the activity follows relevant local laws and regulations, including those related to human gatherings/in-person interactions.